zaidcodertest/EarlySM/README.md

 In the "updates" folder you will see all the versions after the first version.
 # How to compile and run
 With current versions EarlySM to EarlySM 4, the entire programs are only just one file that uses the standard c++ library.
 The only external header file I really have is the windows.h which I beleive could be swapped by the unistd.h header file and its functions that is on UNIX if you are trying to compile it from there.
+# "updates" folder
+This is the folder where the update versions of EarlySM are kept, along with an update tracker which lists what each update has that is new from previous versions.
+Another file called "update_nomenclature.md" lists the update naming system.
+# "writing" folder
+These are just ideas and goals for this project in general.
+# "plans" folder
+This is pretty much where I want to add a feature but don't because I don't get the idea how to implement something, or in my experience trying was buggy.
+I leave these things out for people to see so that maybe they might have an idea what to do with them.